laskaux/laskaux.github.io/_posts/2019-11-14-knick-summary-operations.md

 **12&nbsp; CESAREAN SECTION**&nbsp; [Thackery and Chickering] <br />
 During her labor, Mrs. Lefkowitz is diagnosed with an extreme case of _placenta previa_.
-A C-section is performed in 72 seconds, but fail again.
+A C-section is performed in 72 seconds, but fails again.
 &nbsp;(105) <br /><br />